Skip to main content

 Streamlined development

 Well-optimised code is more efficient, running faster and using less processing power.
 Bloated, redundant scripts slow down performance and increase energy consumption.
-Developers can reduce a site’s impact by:
+Good website development can reduce a site’s impact by:

 • Writing lean, efficient code